paradigmxyz/absorb/README.md

 To list all available datasets and data sources, type `absorb ls` on the command line.

+To display information about the schema and other metadata of a dataset, type `absorb help <DATASET>` on the command line.

 ## Output Format

-To display information about the schema and other metadata of a dataset, type `absorb help <DATASET>` on the command line.

-`absorb` stores each dataset as a collection of parquet files.
+`absorb` uses the filesystem as its database.
+Each dataset is stored as a collection of parquet files, either on local disk or in the cloud.

 Datasets can be stored in any location on your disks, and absorb will use symlinks to organize those files in the `ABSORB_ROOT` tree.